christopheradams/plug_rest/README.md

 This provides an escape hatch to bypass the REST mechanism for a particular route and send a Plug response manually.

-If no routes match, the PlugRest will send a response with a `404` status code to the client automatically.
+If no routes match, PlugRest will send a response with a `404` status code to the client automatically.

 #### Dynamic path segments